Preterm Birth Surveillance Clinic

 The Clinic aims to reduce your chances of having a late miscarriage or a preterm birth.
 Also, if there is a high risk that you will have a preterm birth, we try to delay this as much as possible, to help both you and your baby.

-In the Clinic you will discuss your current pregnancy, and any test results and previous pregnancies with a consultant obstetrician.
-We will discuss with you what has happened before, to find out whether you have a higher chance of it happening again.
-Together we will create a care plan for you including any monitoring, treatments, or interventions which may help you during your pregnancy.
-Each woman has their own care plan, as not all treatments are helpful to all pregnancies.
+In the Clinic you will see a consultant obstetrician.
+We will discuss your current pregnancy, and any test results and previous pregnancies.
+This will help us to understand what has happened and to find out whether you have a higher chance of it happening again.
+Together we will create a care plan for you, which may help during your pregnancy.
+This will include, monitoring for you and your baby, treatments, or interventions.
+Each woman and birthing person has their own care plan.
+All pregnancies are different and our plan is individual to you.

 We will also provide you with support during what may be an anxious time.
-Often we will see you in clinic two or three times to reassure you that your pregnancy is going well and then discharge you from the clinic around 26 to 28 weeks in to your pregnancy.
-Most women can then be looked after by their named midwife, general obstetrician, and GP.
+Often, we will see you in clinic two or three times to reassure you that your pregnancy is going well.
+You will then be discharged from the clinic around 26 to 28 weeks into your pregnancy.
+Most women and birthing people can then be looked after by their named midwife, general obstetrician, and GP.

 It is important that you understand that while monitoring and treatment can reduce your chances of having a preterm birth or late miscarriage, sadly this cannot always be predicted or prevented.